RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 11 guide.md

 ## C5

-(The parts here were mistakenly labeled "3" and "4", instead of "1" and "2".
+(The parts here were mistakenly labeled "3" and "4" on the Checkpoint form, instead of "1" and "2".
 They are renumbered below.)

 1. This is a license plate problem with eight slots to fill and two choices per slot, so the count is $2^8 = 256$.
 2. Use the Principle of Inclusion and Exclusion.
 The number of 10-"bit" ternary strings that start with a 2 is $3^9 = 19683$ (fix a "2" in the leftmost slot and then choose freely from 0, 1, or 2 for the other 9).
 This is also the number of ternary strings that end in a 2 for the same reason.
 But this counts the ternary strings that *both* start *and* end in a 2 twice, so that number has to be subtracted out of the total.
 This number is $3^8 = 6561$.
 Therefore the complete count is $19683 + 19683 - 6561 = 32805$.